Joel-Mueller/HSLU_USAB/SW02 - HCD-Process & Outbreak Project.md

 ## 6 Test the prototype

-- Find a recipe and save it to your favourites
-- See what the upcoming events are in your area
+- See what the upcoming events are in your area and see informations about it
-- Open a thread about a topic you are interested in
+- Browse a recipe and cook one of them
+- Add a recipe to favorites and remove afterwards
+- Send feedback to the developers of the app